 Yay Papaya!
-If I had the option I would it this extraordinary fruit every day.
+If I had the option, I would eat this extraordinary fruit every day.

-I was obsessed with this papaya fruit during my stay in Sri Lanka.
+I was obsessed with this fruit during my stay in Sri Lanka.
 We could have it as a meal for breakfast, lunch, dinner, supper, and as a snack in between.
-We loved it in any form and shape as fruit, juice, smoothies, and dry fruits. (a healthy form of it of course. and without sugar)
+We loved it in any form and shape as fruit, juice, smoothies, and dry fruits. (a healthy form of it of course and without sugar)

-The scientific name of a Papaya fruit is Carica Papaya.
-It tastes really sweet. and they have this really soft texture that many people like me find really appealing.
-Papaya seeds are also edible, however, they taste quite bitter than the fruit itself.
+The scientific name is Carica Papaya.
+It tastes really sweet and they have this really soft texture that many people like me find really appealing.
+The seeds are also edible; however, they taste quite bitter.

-Papayas are originally from Central America.
-These fruits grow best in regions with abundant rain-fall.
+The delicious fruits are originally from Central America.
+These fruits grow best in regions with abundant rainfall.

 The most common type of papaya in Sri Lanka is known as Red Lady (Ratna in Singhalese).
 It is very sweet and soft and its thick creamy texture just melts in your mouth.
 It is available throughout the year.

-You can find papaya fruits everywhere in local markets, supermarkets, and street stalls.
+You can find them everywhere in local markets, supermarkets, and street stalls.

-Above all, when you choose to buy papaya, make sure that its skin colour developed to yellow with a tinge of orange and is soft to touch.
+Above all, when you choose to buy, make sure that its skin colour developed to yellow with a tinge of orange and is soft to the touch.
 Then you’ll know it’s fully ripened.

-You can also find green papaya.
+You can also find green unripe papaya.
 This ingredient is mainly used in cooking curries and stews as well as in marinating and making pickles.

-In addition, the stem and bark of papaya may be used in rope production.
+In addition, the stem and bark may be used in rope production.

-Papaya is loaded with antioxidants and enzymes.
+This tasty fruit is loaded with antioxidants and enzymes.
 As a result, it is extremely beneficial for our health.
-Papaya contains Lycopene it is an antioxidant that reduces the risk of developing cancers in many organs and retards the growth of the tumours.
+The exotic fruit contains Lycopene which is an antioxidant that reduces the risk of developing cancers in many organs and retards the growth of the tumours.